Essay : The 1980s and ’90s at Land Rover

 Within the car industry, these write-offs are difficult to recover quickly, and are dependant on sales performances either being met or exceeded.
 In many cases, volumes are not met, often previous model sales are not even matched.
 Clearly, in boom periods, when volume sales are high, these costs do not cause any major problems.

 With the successful launch of Jay coming up, one would have thought Tony Gilroy was heading for success.

 Graham Day, who had lead the Group very successfully, stepped down from running the Rover Group, and took a senior position within the British Aerospace board.
 His vacancy led to George Simpson heading the Cars Group.
 Gilroy was outraged, and left on the spot.
 Clearly, from a success point of view, Gilroy outshone Simpson by a mile, but lacked the larger-world requirements of the job.
 You have to be a city slicker, and good with the media.

 John Towers had been recruited to replace Bob Dover (who had left for Jaguar), and was given Gilroy’s job for a short while.
 Simpson wasted no time in smashing up Gilroy’s empire.
 He quickly made Towers head of Rover Engineering at Canley, and scrapped the whole of the Land Rover management structure, integrating it into a new Cars operation.
-Hundreds lost their jobs, and for the next few years, huge redundancy programmes took place.
-Although these changes look awful, they didn’t actually it didn’t affect any vehicle launches.
-Discovery went into production in 1989 and the group carried on with the New Range Rover.
+Hundreds lost their jobs and, for the next few years, huge redundancy programmes took place.
+Although these changes look awful, they didn’t actually affect any vehicle launches.
+Discovery went into production in 1989 and the group carried on with the new Range Rover.

-Crackling from the Radio 6:30am, one January morning, British Aerospace had virtually offloaded the whole lot to BMW.
+Crackling from the radio at 6:30am one January morning, came the news that British Aerospace had virtually offloaded the whole lot to BMW.
 Directors were running around like headless chickens.

 The final piece was fitted in the puzzle place, and we were re-located from Solihull to Canley.